dthain/opsys-sp24/project1.md

 ## Turning In

-This assignment is due on Friday, January 16th at 5:00PM.
+This assignment is due on Friday, January 16th at 11:59PM.

+Review the [general instructions](general) for assignments.

 Please turn in only the source code files `dirlist.c` and `treelist.c` and a `Makefile` that builds both executables.
 Do not turn in executables or other files, since those just take up space, and we will build your code from source anyway.